fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 # Setting Up NuGet

+#### Install NuGet Client

-NuGet client comes in two formats: as command line utility, called nuget.exe, and as Visual Studio extension.
-Installing both are straightforward; I recommend having both.
+NuGet client comes in two variants: as command line utility, called nuget.exe, and as Visual Studio extension.
+Installing both are straightforward and I recommend having both.

-- Download the NuGet command line utility from its [home page](https://nuget.org/nuget.exe) (it is only a single .exe file), copy it to your desired location, and add the path to environment variable.
+Download the NuGet command line utility from its [home page](https://nuget.org/nuget.exe) (it is only a single .exe file), copy it to your desired location, and add the path to environment variable.

-- NuGet Package Manager extension is pre-installed in Visual Studio 2012 or later.
-In earlier versions, install it through Extensions Manager.
+NuGet Package Manager extension comes pre-installed in Visual Studio 2012 or later.
+In earlier versions, install it through *Tools > Extensions Manager*.

+#### Setup NuGet Feed

 Setup a network path with write permission to package authors and read permission to package users (for this article I will use `\\farhan-lenovo\nuget-feed`); this will be your NuGet feed for now.

 # Authoring NuGet packages

-I will create and publish a C# project called *Miscellaneous*; its output is class library.
+Create a new C# project named *Miscellaneous* and set the output type to class library.
+Add whatever classes and functionalities you want.

 Open Command Prompt or Powershell and switch to your project directory.

-1. Create the project manifest `Miscellaneous.nuspec` file with this command:
+1. Create the project manifest file, Miscellaneous.nuspec, with this command:

         nuget spec Miscellaneous

-2. Fill in the mandatory fields in the project's assembly info file.
+2. Fill in the mandatory fields, *AssemblyDescription* and *AssemblyCompany*, in the project's AssemblyInfo.cs file.

 3. Update assembly version.
-NuGet uses [semantic versioning](http://semver.org).
-For simplicity, just keep this in mind: "NuGet updates packages only if minor version or patch verstion is updated."
-See [NuGet Versioning Reference](http://docs.nuget.org/Create/Versioning) for details.

 4. Build the project.